 Turbotax presents all this information very clearly, but here are the straightforward facts to answer the question “Do you pay taxes when you sell a house?"

 The three major points to take away from the above facts regarding taxes on selling a house are that you need to have owned the house for at least two full years, the home you are selling is your primary residence, and you have not received but excluded a gain on another home in the last two years.

-Forbes Magazine helps make sure you know what you can and can’t claim on your taxes when you’re getting ready to move.
-This information can further answer your pressing question of “Do I pay tax when I sell my house?”
+Forbes Magazine helps make sure you know what you can and can’t claim on your taxes when you’re getting ready to move:

 It also doesn't matter if you sell your house in the best month of the market, or the worst month of the market; your tax rates will depend on the value of the house, and not on the time of the sale.
 It is important to understand this when you are considering the taxes on selling a home.

 There are a lot of complicated tax issues when it comes to selling your house.
-When looking for the answer to “Do you pay taxes when you sell a house?”, you should also look for a qualified team to work with that will make the process smooth and made easier for you, the homeowner, because the goal of any successful real estate transaction is for both the buyer and the seller to leave satisfied.
-At SetSchedule, our experts are ready to help.
-Our realtors are familiar with the entire process of selling houses from beginning to end, and will be able to sort out the tax details in order to make the process less stressful for you.
-With their advanced technology, SetSchedule is revolutionizing the process of selling homes fast.
-Working with their team will guarantee you a smooth transition to wherever your next move takes you.
+In your home selling process, you should make sure to find a qualified team to work with that will make the process smooth and easy for you as the homeowner, because the goal of any successful real estate transaction is for both the buyer and the seller to leave satisfied.
+Now, working with a local agent is the best way to get a grasp of your situation - by submitting a quick form on SetValue you can get connected with the most responsive and knowledgeable real estate professional in your area of interest.
+They'll be familiar with the entire process of selling houses from beginning to end, and they will sort out the tax details in order to make the process less stressful for you.
+SetValue is revolutionizing the process of selling homes fast.
+Working with us guarantees you a smooth transition to wherever your next move takes you.